 However, I have seen a lot of products made from felt this year!
 I actually purchased the most beautiful felt garland last year in my Halloween Haul and I love it so much!
 Therefore, I just think sometimes it is worth looking around and seeing what is available, and thinking about what the product is made from.

 I think something that is also important is to budget.
 I think when you set yourself a budget then you know that is what you need to stick to and you are less likely to buy stuff for the sake of it.
-This is because, you know you cannot spend over that certain amount.
+This is because, you know you cannot spend over that certain amount and I think this is a great way to have a sustainable Halloween and save money!

 I love a budget I am going to be honest.
 This year I actually created a budget for Christmas on Excel and I just love it.
 I couldn’t recommend it more to people, because you have a clear focus on how much you want to spend and you end up saving so much.